 Rainbow Lake is a small body of water off Hampton Valley Road on the mountain above Emmitsburg.
 It is off the beaten path–peaceful and quiet–which makes it a great place for birding.
-I visited Rainbow Lake for the first time in the fall of 2015 to take advantage of the fall trout stocking, and arrived to a serene scene of fall foliage with blue sky that reflected on the lake.
+I visited Rainbow Lake for the first time in the fall of 2015 to take advantage of the fall trout stocking and arrived in a serene scene of fall foliage with a blue sky that reflected on the lake.
 As I was fishing, I spotted a bald eagle circle above the lake and fly into a tree.
 My focus quickly shifted to the eagle; as I was determined to take in all of its beauty (and get a picture).
 From that moment, I knew it was a special place that I needed to add to my rotation.
 If you’re not into fishing, there are several hiking trails that go around the lake and into the woods where you can really explore what Rainbow Lake has to offer.
 Please use caution during hunting season.

 Bald Eagle at Rainbow Lake